 However, some commentators have asserted that travel and/or social distancing restrictions could preclude employees from enjoying a period of leisure, rest and relaxation with the effect that holiday taken in this way may be invalid.

 Yes, employees will continue to accrue annual leave during furlough leave in the usual way.

 Subject to employee agreement, it would be possible to reduce employees’ annual leave entitlement to statutory minimum levels when implementing the furlough leave, ie. remove any entitlement to contractual holiday allowance in excess of statutory holiday.
 In such cases, employers may need to stipulate the order in which contractual and statutory leave is deemed to be taken.

-The government guidance states that the JRS is not intended for short-term absences from work due to sickness, and practically speaking employers could not use it in this way given the minimum period of furlough leave is three weeks.
-However, provided the minimum furlough leave period is met, the guidance appears to give employers flexibility to decide whether to furlough or keep furloughed for business reasons employees who would are or otherwise become eligible for statutory sick pay (“SSP”) because they are sick, self-isolating or shielding in accordance with Public Health guidance.
+It is possible to move an employee on sickness absence onto furlough leave.
+Note however that government guidance states that the JRS is not intended for short-term absences from work due to sickness.
+The guidance also appears to give employers flexibility to decide whether to furlough or keep furloughed for business reasons employees who are or otherwise become eligible for statutory sick pay (“SSP”) because they are sick, self-isolating or shielding in accordance with Public Health guidance.